Pressure washer pump types

 Generally speaking, two groups of positive displacement pumps called reciprocating use plungers, pistons, or diaphragms, and rotary pumps that use screws, lobes, vanes, or gears.

-You can break this down further into free slightly more concise categories called axial cam, wobble, and triplex plunger pumps and each has benefits and drawbacks associated with them.
+You can further divide this into free, slightly more concise categories: axial cam, wobble, and triplex plunger pumps.
+Each has benefits and drawbacks.

-The common thread with all of these pumps is that your machine requires a pump that can produce a high-pressure stream of water with a lower flow compared to other pumping applications like sump pumps.
+The common thread among these pumps is that your machine requires a pump that can produce a high-pressure stream of water with a lower flow than other pumping applications, like sump pumps.

 The pump also has to be economical, compact, and light, and this handy guide will break down each pump so you can make an informed decision.